-How Do Dogs Get Abscesses?
+Why Do Dogs Develop Abscesses?

-Almost anything, like a bite wound, splinter, or even an insect sting, can result in an abscess if the surface of the skin is penetrated.
+Almost anything, such as a bite wound, splinter, or even an insect sting, can result in an abscess if the surface of the skin is penetrated.
 When the skin surface heals over the wound, bacteria become sealed inside, the body’s immune system is activated, and a pocket of infection may form.

 When the abscess is very deep or intrusive, a drain or “wick” may be surgically stitched in place to keep the area draining as the surface skin heals.
 This can help prevent the abscess from recurring.
 Oral antibiotics are often prescribed as well.
 Generally, you'll need to pill your dog at home for a week or longer.
 When the surgical site is within reach of your dog's teeth, an Elizabethan collar or e-collar prevents your dog from bothering the wound while it heals.

-If you notice swelling and suspect an abscess, your veterinarian may recommend warm wet compresses to help the sore come to a head.
+If you notice swelling and suspect an abscess, your veterinarian may recommend warm, wet compresses to help the sore come to a head.
 If your dog allows you to do this, do it several times a day for five minutes on, five minutes off, until the compress cools.

 How to Prevent Abscesses

 Help prevent abscesses by reducing the probability of injury.
 For example, neuter or spay your dog to greatly diminish aggression and resulting bite wounds.
 Also, supervise your pet when it's gnawing on dog chews and only offer safe alternatives.
 Good dental hygiene and routine care of anal glands will help reduce the risk of abscesses in these areas as well.